-- 1. Premiums; - 2.
-Prescription drug brand name additional charges; - 3.
-Charges for services, supplies and prescription drugs that are not covered by this Plan; - 4.
-Charges for covered services, supplies and prescription drugs that are greater than Plan limits on dollar amounts, number of treatments, or number of days of treatment; - 5.
-Specialty drugs that are denied by the Specialty Guideline Management Program; - 6.
-Specialty drugs that would have been denied or would have been outside clinical treatment guidelines by the Specialty Guideline Management Program if you had tried to get the drug approved but did not go through the proper approval process; and, - 7.
-The difference between the cost of the generic drug and brand name drug when the prescribing Physician does not indicate "dispense as written" or "brand name Medically Necessary" and you request the brand name drug.
+- 1. Premiums - 2.
+Prescription drug brand name additional charges - 3.
+Charges for services and supplies that are not covered by thisPlan - 4.
+Charges for Covered Services and Supplies and prescription drugs that are greater than Plan limits on dollar amounts, number of treatments, or number of days oftreatment - 5.
+Specialty drugs that are denied by the Specialty Guideline ManagementProgram - 6.
+Specialty drugs that would have been denied or would have been outside clinical treatment guidelines by the Specialty Guideline Management Program if you had tried to get the drug approved but did not go through the proper approval process, and - 7.
+The difference between the cost of the generic drug and brand name drug when the prescribing physician does not indicate "dispense as written" or "brand name Medically Necessary" and you request the brand name drug.

-Remember to confirm with your Participating Provider before services are rendered that any required preauthorization for services has been obtained from UnitedHealthcare.
+Remember to confirm with your Participating Provider before services are rendered that any required preauthorization for services outside of his purview has been obtained from Capital Health Plan.
 Also, services performed beyond the scope of practice authorized for that provider under State law will be denied unless otherwise expressly authorized under the terms of the Plan or when required to treat an Emergency Medical Condition.
 Except for Emergency Medical Services and Care, all services must be received from Participating Providers.
-Any Health Plan Member requiring medical, Hospital or ambulance services for emergencies as described in the Definitions section, either while temporarily outside the Service Area or within the Service Area but before they can reach a Participating Provider, may receive emergency benefits.
+Any Health Plan Member requiring medical, Hospital or ambulance services for emergencies as described in the Definitions section, either while temporarily outside the Service Area or within the Service Area but before they can reach a Participating Provider, may receive Emergency benefits.

-Services that require prior authorization from UnitedHealthcare include, but are not limited to:
+Services that require prior authorization from Capital Health Plan include, but are not limited to:

-- All inpatient admissions (including but not limited to Hospital and observation stays, skilled nursing facilities, ventilator dependent care and/or acute rehabilitation); - Complex diagnostic testing, therapeutic, and sub-specialty procedures (including but not limited to CT, CTA, MRI, MRA, PET Scans, Nuclear Cardiac Studies and Nuclear Medicine); - Surgical procedures or services performed in an outpatient Hospital, Hospitalaffiliated ambulatory surgery center or free-standing ambulatory surgery center; - All medications administered in an outpatient Hospital or infusion therapy setting - Select medications administered in a physician's office; - Non-emergency transportation; - Care rendered by Non-participating Providers (except for Emergency Medical Services and Care); - · Transplant services; and - Dialysis services.
+- All inpatient admissions (including but not limited to Hospital and observation stays, skilled nursing facilities, Ventilator Dependent Care Unit, and/or acute rehabilitation); - Complex diagnostic testing, therapeutic, and sub-specialty procedures (including but not limited to CT, CTA, MRI, MRA, PET Scans, Nuclear Cardiac Studies, and Nuclear Medicine); - Certain scheduled surgical procedures - Certain services require prior authorization from Capital Health Plan.
+For more information please visit: https://capitalhealth.com/members/items-and-services-requiring-prior-authorizations or call CHP Member Services at (850-383-3311); - Select medications administered in an outpatient Hospital or infusion therapy setting; - Select medications administered in a physician's office; - Non-emergency transportation; - Care rendered by Non-participating Providers (except for Emergency Medical Services and Care); - Transplant services; and - Dialysis services

-Ventilator Dependent Care Unit - Care received in any facility which provides services to ventilator dependent patients other than acute Hospital care, including all types of facilities known as sub-acute care units, ventilator dependent units, alternative care units, sub-acute care centers and all other like facilities, whether maintained in a free standing facility or maintained in a Hospital or skilled nursing facility setting.
+Ventilator Dependent Care Unit means care received in any facility which provides services to ventilator dependent patients other than acute Hospital care, including all types of facilities known as sub-acute care units, ventilator dependent units, alternative care units, sub-acute care centers and all other like facilities, whether maintained in a free standing facility or maintained in a Hospital or skilled nursing facility setting.

-For more information about which services require prior authorization, contact UnitedHealthcare at the number listed in the contact section within this document.
+For more information about which services require prior authorization, contact Capital Health Plan at the number in the contact section within this document.

-Within the Service Area, you are entitled to receive the covered services and benefits only as herein specified and appropriately prescribed or directed by Participating Physicians.
-The covered services and benefits listed in the Medical Benefits section are available only from Participating Providers within the Service Area and, except for Emergency Medical Services and Care, the Plan shall have no liability or obligation whatsoever on account of services or benefits you sought or received from any Non-participating Provider or other person, institution or organization, unless prior arrangements have been made for you and confirmed by written referral or authorization from UnitedHealthcare.
+Within the Service Area, you are entitled to receive the Covered Services and Supplies only as herein specified and appropriately prescribed or directed by Participating Physicians.
+The Covered Services and Supplies listed in the Medical Benefits section are available only from Participating Providers within the Service Area and, except for Emergency Medical Services and Care, the Plan shall have no liability or obligation whatsoever on account of services or benefits you sought or received from any Non-participating Provider or other person, institution or organization, unless prior arrangements have been made for you and confirmed by written referral or authorization from Capital Health Plan.